Pixelina

 * A desktop Core i7 Gen 10 computer with at least 1.8 Ghz.

-* A low cost GPU board such as Nvidia GT710 with built in HDMI/Display Port connector. (do not use a hub)
+* A computer with integrated GPU, or dedicated GPU Nvidia GT710 with built in HDMI/Display Port connector.

 * A Build in USB-3 port